 Furthermore, TMA received some work with the town of Harrison and their planning board, for $48,482 and $56,656, respectively.
 The Harrison Zoning Board of Adjustment also approved a small $2,216 contract.

-Analyzing southern Hudson County, Hoboken had a $739,524 contract with the firm in 2016, 41 percent of their business in Hudson last year.
+Upon further analysis of southern Hudson County, Hoboken had a $739,524 contract with the firm in 2016, 41 percent of their business in Hudson last year.